VyshnaviSK/LiveMART/README.md

 # OOPS Project
 # LiveMART
-A market place to buy and sell gr
+A market place to buy and sell grocery